 PetBrew is administered orally.
 Most of our customers mix PetBrew into their food or syringe directly.
 Others have reported success mixing into their pets drinking water.

 Cats are specialist predators with a more specific sense of taste than dogs so that means they tend to be fussy about what foods and supplements they will tolerate.
-Most Cat owners add a teaspoon of PetBrew to their liquid food or drinking water- or if you are brave you can syringe directly into their mouths!
+Most cat owners add a teaspoon (5ml) of PetBrew to their cat's food or drinking water- or if you are brave you can syringe directly into their mouths!
+If a reluctance to accept the product is encountered, try restarting with small doses at first (1ml per day for a few days before slowly increasing).

 Yes, PetBrew is safe to use in conjunction with any other medication your pet may be on.
 If administering antibiotics it is advised to wait 1- 2 hours before giving PetBrew.